husainridwan/Rho-DE-Zoomcamp/README.md

 - Redshift Cluster: Creates a Redshift cluster within the database.

 - Example main.tf Configuration
-You can find the example main.tf configuration here.
+The configuration for the resources used are defined here.

 - Variables Definition
-Define the necessary variables in variables.tf:
+Defined the necessary variables in variables.tf:

 - Providing Variable Values
-Provide the values for the variables using a terraform.tfvars file or environment variables.
+Defined the values for the variables using a terraform.tfvars file or environment variables.